Frequently asked questions

 Rewards scale up based on the difficulty of the Campaign and the duration.
 In effect, you can earn more rewards by making the longer-term commitment – and, of course, by winning.

 Are there any victory conditions other than the passage of time?

 There certainly can be!

-Our system allows us to make any number of Worlds, and any number of rules sets.
+Our system allows us to make any number of Worlds, and any number of rule sets.
 The amazing thing about this design is that it allows for a huge degree of experimentation!
-Most MMOs get one chance – at launch – to find a mix of rules that appeals to the players.
+Most MMOs get one chance – at launch – to find a mix of rules that appeal to the players.
 The great thing about the Campaign architecture is that we can be trying dozens of ideas in parallel, all the time.
 It’s like a generic algorithm for MMO design: the good ideas can be replicated (and riffed on), the bad ideas can be filtered out.

 How open are you guys to trying new ideas within campaigns?

 Our intention is to make this a community-driven process.
 We’ll come up with ideas, you guys will come up with ideas – and we’ll take the best ideas we find, wherever they come from, and we’ll give them a shot.

 If an idea gains enough traction – meaning we like it, and you guys like it – we’ll try it**.

 (**so long as it fits within the architecture.
 We just have to be careful that we don’t break the game at the meta-level.)

 - You want to try a world with no magic?
 Cool.